dealloc/gm-website/content/campaigns/adventure-paths/stolen-fate.md

 ---
 title: "Stolen Fate"
-description: "Race to gather and control the scattered cards of the Deck of Destiny, a powerful artifact that can reshape reality itself in this high-level adventure."
+description: "Not even destiny itself is safe when powerful forces seek to seize control of the future, and now it falls to a band of heroes selected by the power of a magical Harrow deck to step in and ensure that fate is not stolen from the world!
+Already noteworthy in their own right, this new band of adventurers finds themselves quickly swept up in a race to gather and control the scattered cards of a powerful, mysterious artifact tied to the destinies of all who live on Golarion.
+It's a race that must be won, for to lose means all possible futures fade save for one—a stolen fate meant to bring power to a very select few and leave the rest of reality in ruin! "
 campaignType: "adventure-path"
 levelRange:
   min: 11